 Exterior lighting is provided by recessed 9-Watt screw-in LED lights installed around doorways and roof overhangs.
 LED wall pack fixtures are also present on exterior walls.
 These lights are controlled via wall switches and timeclocks.

-The facility parking lot has pole-mounted LED fixtures illuminating roadways and parking lot.
+The facility parking lot has pole-mounted LED fixtures illuminating the parking lot and roadways.
 The site lighting is fed from the main electric meter.
-Fixtures are controlled by a timeclock.
+Parking lot fixtures are controlled by a timeclock.